 - 1 tsp. almond extract

 - 2 ounces paraffin

-- Combine 1st 4 ingredients; drop by heaping teaspoonful's on waxed paper.
-Roll in balls; refrigerate 1/2 to 1 hour.
+- Combine mashed potatoes, flaked coconut, confectioners sugar, and almond extract.
+Drop by heaping teaspoonfuls on waxed paper.
+Roll into balls and refrigerate 1/2 to 1 hour.
 If mixture is too soft to form balls, refrigerate first, then shape balls.